wdi-sg/merge-conflicts/readme.md

 **Both Students**

-On Student 2's computer, look over the merge conflicts, resolve them locally, commit, and push.
+On Student 2's computer, look over the merge conflicts, resolve them locally and commit.

 **Student 2**

 Push your feature branch to GitHub using `git push origin <branch>`.
 Then create a PR, and merge your branch into master.

-**Student 1**
+**Both Students (individually)**

-Pull down the changes to `master`
+Pull down the changes to `master`.